jyouturner/hello-glean/README.md

 # Hello Glean!
 The Bridge Between Agent and Glean

-Programmatic access to [Glean](https://glean.com) — query your organization's knowledge base from the command line, integrate it into AI agent workflows, or use it as a tool in VS Code with GitHub Copilot.
+Give your AI agents — Claude Code, GitHub Copilot, Cursor — productive chat access to your organization's knowledge in [Glean](https://glean.com).
+Ships with the MCP server *and* the Skill that teaches agents how Glean actually works (it's a chat agent over your enterprise knowledge graph, not a keyword search box — and that distinction is non-obvious).

 **No API keys.
 No admin setup.
 Just SSO.**